kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 In this proposal, we choose to propagate this span context as an encoded string an object annotation called `trace.kubernetes.io/context`.
 This annotation value is regenerated and replaced when an object's trace ends, to achieve the desired behavior from [section one](#trace-lifecycle).

 This proposal chooses to use annotations as a less invasive alternative to adding a field to object metadata, but as this proposal matures, adding trace context to the official API should be considered.

+The alpha design adds extra writes to the APIServer for updating the trace context, which will limit the scalability of clusters using this feature.
+These extra writes must be eliminated for this feature to move to beta.

 ### In-tree changes